Sundarakanda (1992 film)

-Sundarakanda is a 1992 Indian Telugu-language romantic comedy film directed by K. Raghavendra Rao and produced by K. V. V. Satyanarayana under Saudhamini Creations.
+Sundarakanda is a 1992 Indian Telugu-language drama film written and directed by K. Raghavendra Rao and produced by K. V. V. Satyanarayana under Saudhamini Creations.
 The film stars Venkatesh, Meena and Aparna playing the lead roles, with original soundtrack by M. M. Keeravani.
-The film was a remake of the Tamil film Sundara Kandam.
-The film was described as a "Super Hit" at the box office.
+It is a remake of the Tamil film Sundara Kandam.
+The film was a box office hit.

 Plot

 Venkateswarlu arrives in the town and gets appointed as a Telugu lecturer in the junior college where he completed his education.
 He is fooled by the students headed by a brilliant but mischievous student Roja.
 Venteswarulu is irritated by her indiscipline and finds fault for whatever she does.
 But this does not stop Roja from playing pranks on him.
 Tukaram, a classmate of Venkateswarlu (who is still a student for many years), and some other students create a fake love letter in the name of Roja and put it on Venkateswarlu's desk.
 Venkateswarlu misunderstands that it is also one of her pranks and warns her and gives the letter to her.
 But Roja considers that he wrote the love letter and falls in love with him.
 Roja's classmates repeat the mischief again and again and Venkateswarlu misunderstands it as Roja's mischief and complaints to the Principal, because of which Roja is suspended without any chance to defend herself.

 Later on, Venkateswarlu understands that there is no fault with Roja and apologizes to her.
 Roja, who has also found out the truth, insists that since both their reputations have been spoiled in the college, it is better than both getting in love and marrying.
 Scared by her acts, Venkateswarlu keeps away from her.
 But Roja does not lose her heart and she chases him to win his love.
 But Venkateswarlu insists that it is not a good ethic for a teacher to fall in love with his student and reveals that he is not willing to marry her.
 Roja seeks TC from her college and discontinues her studies and insists that she is not his student anymore and he can marry her.
 Yet Venkateswarlu does not yield to her.
 Roja shifts to her friend's home as a paying guest, which is next to Venkateswarlu's house, and makes it her full-time job to love him.
 Unable to resist the torture, Venkateswarlu marries a girl named Nanchari from an orphanage, which shocks Roja.